crgr/zed-cheatsheet/README.md

 Press <key>Esc</key> to dismiss it instantly.

-(Note: The first time you run it, macOS might ask for permission to access the folder/file.
-Click OK.)
+> The first time you run it, macOS might ask for permission to access the folder/file.
+Click OK.

 This project was inspired by the very useful https://cheatsheets.zip/zed.